The good news: there is no need to go shopping for new outfits unless that’s something that will bring you joy!

 Dress for the season and location

 When you go to the beach, you might not dress the same as when you go to a fine dining restaurant.
 The same concept goes for a photo session.
-A dressed up outfit might look a little out of place if you are going puddle jumping, but perfect if you’re going for a city feel, and if you’re staying at home, there is nothing wrong with wearing your comfies.
+A dressed-up outfit might look a little out of place if you are going puddle jumping, but perfect for a walk in the city, and if you’re staying at home, there is nothing wrong with wearing your comfies.

-- I would usually say to avoid logos, graphics, characters, labels, as they can be distracting and will date a photo quickly.
+- I would usually recommend avoiding big logos and labels, as they can be distracting and will date a photo quicker.

-- I would keep black to a minimum but that’s mainly because you can see every bit of crumb, loose hair or dried up milk on it :)
+- I would keep black to a minimum but that’s mainly because you can see every bit of crumb, loose hair or dried up milk on it, and I don’t retouch!